Payroll Management Guide

 Important: HELB is NOT Tax Deductible

-HELB repayments are deducted from net salary (after PAYE, NSSF, NHIF, and Housing Levy), not from gross salary.
+HELB repayments are deducted from net salary (after PAYE, NSSF, SHIF or other health deductions, and Housing Levy), not from gross salary.
 This means HELB deductions do not reduce taxable income.

 Payslips & Certificates